block-commons/block-commons/content/post/youth-booster-credits/index.md

 ### Youth Booster Credits is a blockchain-agnostic (thought) experiment

 The purpose of the experiment is to see how much value can be generated from just finding "suitable" people and giving them a fair share of the magic internet money.
-Without being able to use the boostrapping method of only involving people who can put value at risk in some sense - how much value can be generated?
+Without being able to use the bootstrapping method of only involving people who can put value at risk in some sense - how much value can be generated?

 **Motivation: Distribution of every imaginable asset class cannot be considered "fair" for a young person today, so what we can do is limited it we can only build upon this as a foundation for distribution.**